 • Bachelor’s Degree in Nursing required (or international equivalent); Master’s preferred

-• Baccalaureate or Master’s degree in Public Health, Epidemiology, clinical laboratory science, medical technology or related filed will be considered
+• Baccalaureate or Master’s degree in Public Health, Epidemiology, clinical laboratory science, medical technology or related field will be considered

 • Certification in Infection Control and Epidemiology (CIC preferred) or working towards certification will be considered